leoVolk/Galaxy-Voyage/README.md

 ## Controls

-Use W and S to manage the throttle of you ship and the mouse to steer.
+Use W and S to manage the throttle of you ship and A&D to steer.
 Press Mouse0 to fire the currenty equipped weapon.
-(Defaults are cannons on the left and right side of your ship).
+Weapons will switch based on the angle where the mouse is aiming.
 You can use the space bar to slow down time while holding it.

 ## General Information